benmesander/rvint/README.md

 - 64-bit by 64-bit signed and unsigned multiplication with 64-bit result.
 - 64-bit by 64-bit signed and unsigned multiplication with 128-bit result.

-## Base Conversions & I/O Operations (not yet implemented)
+## Base Conversions & I/O Operations

 These operations support 32-bit numbers on 32-bit architectures and 64-bit numbers on 64-bit architectures.

-- ASCII binary to binary
+- ASCII binary to binary - not complete
-- ASCII signed decimal to two's complement binary
+- ASCII signed decimal to two's complement binary - not complete
-- ASCII hexadecimal to binary
+- ASCII hexadecimal to binary - not complete

 - binary to ASCII binary
-- two's complement binary to ASCII signed decimal
+- two's complement binary to ASCII signed decimal - not complete
 - binary to ASCII hexadecimal